Interstate 285 (Georgia): Early history

-The Top End section between I-75 and I-85 was expanded to 10 lanes in the mid-1990s by narrowing the lanes by 1 ft and narrowing parts of the shoulders.
+The Top End section between I-75 and I-85 was expanded to 10 lanes in the 1996 by narrowing the lanes by 1 ft and narrowing parts of the shoulders.

 Interchange modification projects

 Since its construction, most of the system-to-system interchanges on I-285 have been modified from their original configurations.
 Most of these were rebuilt or expanded during the Freeing the Freeways program.

 The cloverleaf interchange with I-85 in DeKalb County, which had earned the nickname "Malfunction Junction", was reconstructed into the present Tom Moreland Interchange configuration, commonly known as "Spaghetti Junction", between January 10, 1983, and July 9, 1987.

 The Emory Parrish Interchange, commonly known as the Cobb Cloverleaf, has been modified on multiple occasions.
 The first project, which took place in the late 1970s, constructed new mainline carriageways for I-285 traffic through the interchange, eliminating lefthand exits, and repurposed the original lanes into adjacent collector–distributor ramps.
 The next project, which took place in the mid-1980s, constructed a new flyover ramp between I-75 southbound and I-285 eastbound, and modified the connections between the interchange and the I-75 interchange to the north with Windy Hill Road with the addition of several new collector–distributor lanes and slip ramps to eliminate weaving.
 The original loop ramp that the flyover replaced, however, was left in place and remains in operation in the present day.
-The next modification occurred between 1996 and 1999 with the construction of the Cumberland Boulevard interchange on I-75 to the south.
+The next modification occurred between 1996 and 1999 with the construction of the first phase of the Akers Mill Road interchange on I-75 to the south.
 As part of this project, new collector–distributor ramps were constructed along I-75 between the Cobb Cloverleaf and the new interchange.
-In addition, the grading for a new flyover ramp from I-75 north to I-285 west to replace the existing loop ramp was constructed; however, no such ramp was ever constructed.
+In addition, the grading for a new flyover ramp from I-75 north to I-285 west to replace the existing loop ramp was constructed; however, no such ramp was ever built.
 The most recent modification, which took place between 2014 and 2018, added new access points to I-285 within the interchange for the Northwest Corridor Express Lanes.
+The second phase of the Akers Mill Road interchange, completed on January 22, 2025, constructed a reversible ramp that connects to the express lanes.

 The approximately 1.6 mi stretch of I-285 that runs concurrent with I-85 was heavily modified in multiple projects between the early and late 1980s that included the construction of separate adjacent carriageways for I-85 and I-285 in an effort to eliminate weaving and the addition of several collector–distributor ramps serving other roads.